freme-project/freme-project.github.io/_pages/knowledge-base/freme-for-api-users/eInternationalisation.md

 ## Enrichment of HTML with e-Link

-This example shows how to invoke the e-Link service over a HMTL file.
+This example shows how to invoke the e-Link service over a HTML file.

 HTML file containing an entity